Elizabeth Siddal: Ill health and death

 It was thought that she suffered from tuberculosis, but some historians believe an intestinal disorder was more likely.
 Elbert Hubbard wrote that "She suffered much from neuralgia, and the laudanum taken to relieve the pain had grown into a necessity."
-Others have suggested she might have been anorexic while others attribute her poor health to a laudanum addiction or a combination of ailments.
+Others suggest that she may have been anorexic or that her poor health was due to laudanum addiction or a combination of ailments.

 Siddal travelled to Paris and Nice for several years for her health.
 At the time of her wedding, she was so frail and ill that she had to be carried to the church, despite it being a five-minute walk from where she was staying.
 She became severely depressed and her long illness gave her access to laudanum to which she became addicted.
-In 1861, Siddal became pregnant, which ended with the birth of a stillborn daughter.
+By 1861, Siddal became pregnant, which ended with the birth of a stillborn daughter.
 The stillbirth left Siddal with post-partum depression.
-She became pregnant for a second time in late 1861.
+By early 1862, she had become pregnant for a second time.